williamwutq/game_HappyHex/README.md

   theme.
 To log out, the player may enter "Out", "Logout", or "Log out".

   Whenever an action, such as clicking the Confirm Button, is performed, the field will display a short prompt for a limited period of time, then switch back to normal.
-If the player attempts to enter an name with the incorrect format, the prompt will usually be red, stating "INCORRECT NAMING FORMAT!".
+If the player attempts to enter a name with the incorrect format, the prompt will usually be red, stating "INCORRECT NAMING FORMAT!".
   If the player attempts to one of the [keywords](#Prohibited-Usernames), the prompt will usually be red, stating "GAME KEYWORD PROHIBITED!".
 If the login was successful, the field will display the short prompt, usually green, "SUCCESSFUL PLAYER LOGIN!" and then display the logged in player's username.